 Spice and Wolf is a wildly popular light novel series that has spawned off an anime, an Internet radio show, and a manga series.
 While its European medieval setting is typical of high fantasy, this series has a unique bent.
 Rather than swordfights and magic, the plot focuses on economics, trade, and peddling in a way that skillfully blends adventure and romance.

-This light novel includes the first four pages of illustrations printed in color, world map, seven black-and-white illustrations, bonus art from Jyuu Ayakura and Keito Koume, and afterword.
+Extras include the first eight pages printed in color, world map, six black-and-white illustrations, and afterword.

 First published at the Fandom Post.